Becoming a vendor at The Saskatoon Farmer's Market

 Bad news: You will run into the chronic complainers, they're everywhere in this world.
 The SFM is a big operation with a lot of moving parts, run primarily by people who volunteer to do so.
 It's not a perfect system but don't let yourself get sucked into other people's frustrations and just remember why you're there.
 Try to see the positive and spread it around as much as you can.

 The final point I have is just bad news and unfortunately the reason we couldn't stay longer, although I totally understand why the market is this way.
 The market is open every Saturday, every Sunday and every Wednesday.
 That's a big time commitment for businesses who are growing and need every extra minute they have.
-I felt like often I would feel like I had put in my time after working all day on a Saturday and would get complacent for the rest of the weekend, just doing basic bookkeeping and inventory.
-I wouldn't chase the next lead for a new retail location because we were already doing well at the market.
+Often I would feel like I had "put in my time" after working all day on a Saturday and would get complacent for the rest of the weekend, just doing basic bookkeeping and inventory.
+I wouldn't chase the next lead for a new retail location because we were already doing well enough at the market.
 Ultimately we needed to free up that time to continue following our plan And our long term plan is to sell The Local Bars nation-wide.
 Time to yet again leave our comfort zone.

 But this is why I say it has to be a personal decision for each business owner.
 If your business is a locally-based business and you have other plans this might fit perfectly into them.
 And really you can't beat the people there.
 The vendors and staff are amazing and incredibly supportive.

 So that's my two cents.
-Take it or leave it, I've got a pretty thick skin ;)
+Take it or leave it, I've got a pretty thick skin thanks to the shoppers at the SFM ;)